Keats/kickstart/README.md

 - `name`: the name of the variable in Tera context
 - `default`: the default value for that question, `kickstart` uses that to deduce the type of that value (only string, bool and integer are currently supported).
 You can use previous variables in the default, eg `"{{ project_name | lower }}"` will replace `project_name` with the value of the variable.
-- `prompt`: the text to display to the user
+- `prompt`: the text to display to the user unless the variable is derived

-And three more optional fields:
+and four more optional fields:

+- `derived`: set to `true` if the variable should not prompt the user and instead be computed from default
 - `choices`: a list of potential values, `kickstart` will make the user pick one
 - `only_if`: this question will only be asked if the variable `name` has the value `value`
 - `validation`: a Regex pattern to check when getting a string value